 From the chart below we can see how important B vitamins are if we’re to function at optimal level.
 Their role in providing energy, regeneration of cells, controlling DNA and RNA is crucial, and they have a very important part to play in keeping the nervous system healthy.

 As you’ll see from the chart, one very important factor is the stability of B vitamins.
 Some are sensitive to light, heat and/or ph conditions, so storage and preparation of food ingredients needs to be considered carefully, as does the storage of any supplements.

 Definition: Any of a group of organic compounds which are essential for normal growth and nutrition and are required in small quantities in the diet because they cannot be synthesized by the body.

 Origin: early 20th century: from Latin vita ‘life’+ amine, because vitamins were originally thought to contain an amino acid.

 Two types of powdered algae are especially useful to boost your B vitamin intake.
 Spirulina is rich in B1, B2 and B3.
 Chlorella is rich in B2, B3 and B12 (see B12 below).
 You can add them to smoothies and juices, or just take them in water.

-Be careful about using too much uncooked seaweed, as it’s high in iodine.
+Seaweed is rich in B vitamins.
+Be careful about using too much uncooked seaweed though, as it’s high in iodine.
 Many of us in the West are low in iodine, so might benefit from a boost, but if you have a thyroid condition be especially cautious, as it can affect thyroxine levels (1).